It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Gray Eyes: Fitting considering how cold and unapproachable he is.

 - Heart Is an Awesome Power: When he first demonstrates his power it seems a bit odd, and he's quite literally dwarfed by Luffy and Kid's abilities.
 2 years later, he's slicing up battleships for lulz and it's implied he became a Warlord by sending the Marines 100 still beating pirate hearts.
 And then he cuts a mountain in half, while informing Doflamingo that the new generation has arrived.
+In chapter 761, Doflamingo reveals that the Op-Op Fruit is considered to be among the best Devil Fruit out there.
+Specifically, with the Op-Op Fruit's potential to grant someone eternal youth — though, ultimately, at the cost of the user's life.

 - Heel-Face Revolving Door